Shaddadi/veritex/README.md

 ### CAV'22 Artifact

 This section aims to reproduce results in the CAV'22 tool paper, inculding Figure 2&3&4 and Table 2&3.
-Results are stored in 'veritex/cav22_artifact'. (to do: requirement for the hardware)
+Results are stored in 'veritex/cav22_artifact'.

 There are two versions for the artifact evaluation.
 The difference between these two versions is that the first one does not include the repair of two neural networks which consumes a large amount of memory and time.